Introduction

 30 March 2023, Geneva, Switzerland – UNITAR is pleased to announce the launch of its Global Breastfeeding Education Initiative (Global BFEI).
 The Global BFEI seeks to contribute to improving breastfeeding education through training and education to advance toward the achievement of 70% of babies breastfed exclusively by 6 months of age by 2030.
 To reach this goal, the Global BFEI offers a variety of educational tools that provide impartial information on the benefits of breastfeeding and practical training aimed at increasing women’s practical knowledge, skills, and confidence to breastfeed.

-12 December, Abidjan, Ivory Coast, UNITAR in collaboration with its International Training Centre for Authorities and Leaders (CIFAL) Dakar hosted the Training of Trainers Workshop “Promoting Breastfeeding Education in Sub-Saharan Africa”.
+12 December 2023, Abidjan, Ivory Coast, UNITAR in collaboration with its International Training Centre for Authorities and Leaders (CIFAL) Dakar hosted the Training of Trainers Workshop “Promoting Breastfeeding Education in Sub-Saharan Africa”.
 The workshop brought together 25 nurses and midwives together with representatives from the Association of Midwives from Ivory Coast (Association des Sages-Femmes de Côte d'Ivoire), the Nursing and Maternal Care Department (Direction des Soins Infirmiers et Maternels), Society of Pediatricians of Ivory Coast (Société Ivoirienne de Pédiatrie), and Danone Nutricia Africa.
 The main aim was to provide a variety of educational tools that will target diverse audiences at policy, organizational, and community levels on protecting, promoting and maintaining breastfeeding.

-The Global BFEI follows a multi-stakeholder approach, bringing together a network of supporters including governments, academic institutions, international organizations, private corporations, civil society organizations, volunteers and practitioners to help disseminate training and build skills of health workers and parents pertaining to breasfeeding.
+The Global BFEI follows a multi-stakeholder approach, bringing together a network of supporters including governments, academic institutions, international organizations, private corporations, civil society organizations, volunteers and practitioners to help disseminate training and build skills of health workers and parents pertaining to breastfeeding.

-School of Nursing and Midwifery, University of Newcastle, Australia
+- School of Nursing and Midwifery, University of Newcastle, Australia

-The University of Newcastle (UON) is a leader in university education with a reputation for high quality teaching and learning, guided by a commitment to equity and excellence and to creating a better future for its regions, through a focus on innovation and impact.
+The University of Newcastle (UON) is a leader in university education with a reputation for high-quality teaching and learning, guided by a commitment to equity and excellence and to creating a better future for its regions, through a focus on innovation and impact.
 UON has a particular interest in promoting research, as well as training and education activities, related to health, innovation, urban governance and planning, disaster resilience, and other key dimensions of sustainable development.
 Alongside the already existing and successful collaboration between UNITAR and UON in the creation of the CIFAL Centre in Newcastle, Australia, the university’s School of Nursing and Midwifery holds an advisory role in the Expert Committee of the Breastfeeding Education Initiative and co-certifies UNITAR’s learning module “Essentials of Breastfeeding.”